Nelson, William H. "Bill"

 After retiring from the Air Force, Bill and Mary moved back to Baraboo where he enjoyed working on cars and John Deere tractors.
 He enjoyed dancing to Jim Pfaff and the Mello Tones and water skiing until he was 90.
 He especially enjoyed spending time with family and attending his grandchildren's events.
 Bill was active in St. Joseph Catholic Church, the Baraboo Elks Lodge #688, Knights of Columbus and VFW in his early years.

-Survivors include six children, Pat (Pam) Nelson, Al (Susan) Nelson, Ken (Nancy) Nelson, David (Jennifer) Nelson, Matt (Stacey) Nelson, and Susan (Brad) Stoddard; 24 grandchildren; 26 great-grandchildren; three sisters, Ruth Tauber, Beth Klemm, and Jackie (Mac) Mc Keegan; brother, John (Lorretta) Nelson; and other relatives and friends.
+Survivors include his loving wife of over 70 years, Mary; six children, Pat (Pam) Nelson, Al (Susan) Nelson, Ken (Nancy) Nelson, David (Jennifer) Nelson, Matt (Stacey) Nelson, and Susan (Brad) Stoddard; 24 grandchildren; 26 great-grandchildren; three sisters, Ruth Tauber, Beth Klemm, and Jackie (Mac) Mc Keegan; brother, John (Lorretta) Nelson; and other relatives and friends.

 In addition to his parents, Bill was preceded in death by three sons, Rick, Henry and Charlie; three sisters, Rita, Dorothy and Mary; and his brother, Robert.